 If untreated, symptoms of BTM start at around age 4-6 months.
 Symptoms come on gradually and are:

-- Symptoms of anaemia - the baby may be pale, lacking in energy (lethargic), not feeding or growing well, and prone to infections.
+- Thalassaemia anaemia - the baby may be pale, lacking in energy (lethargic), not feeding or growing well, and prone to infections.

 - Bone symptoms - the body tries to produce more red blood cells.
 This is a natural reaction to anaemia.
 However, it does not help thalassaemia much because most of the haemoglobin that is produced is abnormal.
 The result is over-expansion of the bone marrow, which is the body's blood cell factory.
 This affects bone growth including the face and jaw bones, making the forehead and upper jaw very prominent.

-- Without treatment, symptoms of BTM get gradually worse.
+Without treatment, symptoms of BTM become gradually worse.
 Untreated, children with BTM usually die from infection or heart failure in childhood.

 Can thalassaemia be cured?